 Are you wondering how to bond with your dog?
-You don’t have to raise your pooch from puppy hood; read on while we explain!
+You don’t have to raise your dog from puppyhood.
+Read on and we’ll explain!

 The Pup Myth